joshcrypt/sendy-deploymentworkflow/README.md

 * The code pushed to the Git repo initiates the automated deployemnt in the AWS CodePipeline

 ### GitHub code - Sendy
 The GitHub repo is the centralized repository where developers push their code.
-Once code has been pushed to the github repository, AWS CodePipeline detects the new deployments and automates the Code Build phase, the deployment to the containerized ECR and ECS environments and the changes can be viewed from the container service URL in Cloud Formation.
+Once code has been pushed to the github repository, AWS CodePipeline detects the new deployments and automates the Code Build phase, the deployment to the containerized Elastic Container Registry and Elastic Container Service environments and the changes can be viewed from the container service URL in Cloud Formation.

 ###### The steps involved in the github section are shown below
 * Developers push code to GitHub repository